 - Retail Price: $199 (discounted with 2-year contract)

-Note: In early 2018 AT&T quietly released a slightly revised Nighthawk that adds support for LTE Band-14, the new FirstNet network for public safety use.
+Note #1: In early 2018 AT&T quietly released a slightly revised Nighthawk that adds support for LTE Band-14, the new FirstNet network for public safety use.
 This band is currently only accessible in limited areas and when used with a special FirstNet SIM card, but eventually AT&T will be allowing regular customers with B14 compatible devices to connect via this band, though first responder connections will have automatic priority.
+This was a hardware update - and customers with the earliest Nighthawk's will not be able to use LTE B14.

 Review & Testing Status